 How to become a dog groomer #2: Professionals

 One of the most common ways to learn how to become a dog groomer and all the ropes of this career is to train under an experienced veteran pet groomer.
-Most dog groomers charge a fee for professional training services, unless you have a friend or family member that will do it free of charge.
+Most dog groomers charge a fee for professional training services unless you have a friend or family member who will do it free of charge.

 Word of warning: it will cost you some money (usually).
 The rate will vary depending on the person’s experience, but this can be a great way to get the hands-on training you’ll need.
 Certain groomers offer programs that allow you to work off the debt you owe for the training by doing jobs around the facility that require less skill.

 As you climb the ladder of how to become a groomer, and once you have some of the most basic skills, you can also get a job in a groomer’s shop starting at the bottom.
-Perhaps you can do some cleaning or running the cash register, and learn the skills you need as you work your way up.
-It's like becoming a bartender while doing barback's job.
+Perhaps you can do some cleaning or run the cash register and learn the skills you need as you work your way up.
+It's like becoming a bartender while doing a barback's job.

 The longer you work with the professional, the better relationship you can establish.
 As the professional groomer begins to trust you, they will give you more responsibility, especially if they know you are interested in learning how to become a groomer.
 You may start out by washing dogs, move up to clipping their nails and then learn the skills needed to give haircuts.